For daily wit & wisdom, sign up for the Almanac newsletter.

 What Happens If We Run Out of Names?

-The 2020 Atlantic hurricane season was the most active Atlantic hurricane season on record—we ran through the entire alphabetical list of names (and then some)!
-This happens very rarely (it has only happened once before, in 2005), but seems likely to become more common.
+Of course, the 2020 Atlantic hurricane season was the most active Atlantic hurricane season on record—we ran through the alphabetical list of 21 names (and then some)!
+This happens very rarely (it has only happened once before, in 2005), but intense storms seem likely to become more common with the rising temperatures of the oceans.
 What happens when it does?

-The WMO decided to discontinue use of the Greek alphabet for several reasons, including:
+However, in 2021, WMO decided to discontinue the use of the Greek alphabet for several reasons, including:

 Using the Greek names was such a rare occurrence that it distracted from more important news about the hurricanes themselves.